 Many of the companies that issue security tokens will be mature, good actors, with prudent and well-established processes to safeguard the best interests of their investors.
 However, we have designed several additional functionalities to remove trust from the equation altogether.
 Firstly, anytime a forced transfer is performed it is uniquely visible in the transaction log, forming an audit trail that can be perused by all relevant parties.
 Secondly, we designed a built-in functionality where a company can assign (multiple) trusted third parties to co-sign forced transfers.
 In practice this could be a hard requirement presented to the company by its shareholders to ensure investor confidence, and adherence to the highest compliance standards.

-During the inception of the Dusk Network, it’s been our priority to create an ecosystem that is accessible by anyone, truly lowering the barrier to enter the financial industry, and replace intermediaries effectively with technology.
-We are creating a blockchain that will become the backbone of a fairer financial industry, by allowing anyone to participate in the consensus, no matter their size.
-Where monopolistic power structures are disincentivized, forks are prevented, and trades are settled instantaneously.
+During the inception of the Dusk Network it’s been our priority to create an ecosystem that is accessible by anyone, truly lowering the barrier to enter the financial industry, and replace intermediaries effectively with technology.
+We are creating a blockchain that will become the backbone of a fairer financial industry.
+By designing for privacy we give (institutional) investors the tools they need to safely enter the security tokens ecosystem.

 Dusk — Technology for Securities

 Dusk streamlines the issuance of digital securities and automates trading compliance with the world’s first programmable and confidential securities.